 In general, impacts to human beings are associated with air quality, GHG emissions, hazards and hazardous materials, noise, transportation, and wildfire impacts.
 As detailed in the preceding sections, the CAP would not result, either directly or indirectly, in substantial adverse effects related to air quality, GHG emissions, hazards, noise, transportation, or wildfire.
 As discussed in more detail in Section 3, Air Quality, Section 13, Noise, and Section 17, Transportation, the CAP could cause temporary construction impacts related to transportation, air quality, and noise that could, in turn, affect human beings but would not result in substantial adverse effects.
 In addition, as discussed throughout this document, the CAP would serve as a pathway to reduce operational GHG emissions and would result in other positive environmental and sustainability effects.
-These benefits include reduction in building energy and water consumption, VMT, and solid waste generation, as well as improved air quality and resiliency to the effects of climate change and natural disasters.
-Therefore, implementation of the Ukiah CAP would result in an overall less-than-significant impact related to potential for adverse effects on human beings.
+These benefits include reduction in building energy and water consumption, VMT, and solid waste generation, as well as improved air quality and result in an overall less-than-significant impact related to potential for adverse effects on human beings.